facundogalletta/RIOS/README.md

 ## Python dependencies

-A complete list of Python dependencies is also provided in:
+A complete list of Python dependencies is also provided in *requirements.txt*
-- requirements.txt